I have a pragmatic approach to pretty much anything, meaning more doing, less discussing theory.

-I specialize in qualitative testing, where I use my extensive network to find test participants for interviews, workshops, and focus groups.
+I specialize in short runs of usability and UX testing, where I use my extensive network to get opinions and feedback on products.

-It’s often crucial to get users’ elaborate ideas and opinions on a system.
+It’s often crucial to know users’ elaborate ideas and opinions.
 But how do you manage to process that much data in a form where it’s usable for the project team?

-Creating wireframes for an app from users' ideas and feedback that a developer can use right away is an extensive task.
-I took on that task in cooperation with a company's designer.
+Creating wireframes for an app from users’ feedback that a developer can use right away is an extensive task.
+I took it on in cooperation with a designer.

 During the first meeting we talk about your needs and the system that is to be tested.
 You might want a specific sort of test run, and I might have suggestions for you.

-Every test run is different.
-The methods and people I use for testing, depends on what questions you have, and how much time I have for the test run.
+Every project is different.
+The methods and people I use for testing and analysis depends on what questions you have, and how much time I have for the project run.

 This is the phase where I tell you what I’ve discovered in both written form and face-to-face.
 The written report is a short, easily read document with results, list of issues and suggestions to changes.